Duke-GCB/helmod/README.md

 - Setup environment variables for the module you want to build
 - Download the compressed source used to build the software into `rpmbuild/SOURCES/`
 - Copy the template.spec to a <modulename>-<version>-gcb<release>.spec file in `rpmbuild/SPECS`
-- run `make`/`make install` in `rpmbuild/SPECS` editing the spec file as necessary.
+- run `make`/`make install` in `rpmbuild/SPECS` editing the spec file as necessary
-- run `make post` which stores the output files in `/nfs/software/helmod/` on rpmbuild server.
+- run `make post` which stores the output files in `/nfs/software/helmod/` on rpmbuild server and commits the source code. `make sync` can be run to just store the output files in the global location.

 When running `make` for building modules you are running the the helmod Makefile.
 The rpm spec file contains commands that will configure and make your source code.
-See the [HOWTO-short](doc/HOWTO-short.md) instructions for further details.
+If you do not wish to See the [HOWTO-short](doc/HOWTO-short.md) instructions for further details.

 __NOTE__
 One additinal step that must be manually done is to sync the modules to our HARDAC cluster.
 This is done by running this command on the HARDAC xfer server: